-For as soon as I read Jen’s words, a swell of something hit my chest, and I wasn’t sure whether it was revulsion at lazy doctrine, or pity for Jen.
+For as soon as I read Jen’s words, a swell of something hit my chest, and I wasn’t sure whether it was a response to Jen’s doctrine, or pity for her.

 The moment Jen made her claim, you knew what was coming.
-She got hit with a tsunami of harsh, sharp-edged online rebuke from every denomination and corner of the earthly church, not to mention those chiming in from the pews via Facebook comments.
+She’s been hit with a tsunami of harsh rebuke from every corner of the earthly church.
 Smug responses, in some cases, like this from the Christian satire site Babylon Bee.
 Piling on.
-In writing, without the nuance of face and voice, I can tell you that this wave of response has already come across to some people as detached, self-satisfied, angry, and alarmist – everything that Christian millennials like Hatmakers’ fans already tend to dislike about the evangelical church.
+Without the nuance of face and voice, I can tell you that this wave of response has already struck some people as self-satisfied, angry, and alarmist – everything Christian millennials (like Hatmakers’ fans) already dislike about the evangelical church.
 It’s a downside to the internet.
 It’s also one reason my generation struggles so much to respect doctrine.

 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?
 For when one says, “I follow Paul,” and another, “I follow Apollos,” are you not mere human beings?

 What, after all, is Apollos?
 And what is Paul?
 Only servants, through whom you came to believe—as the Lord has assigned to each his task.
 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 (1 Corinthians 3:3-8)